kairi003/atcoder-schedule/README.md

 # atcoder-schedule

-CLI tool to get the schedule of AtCoder contests.
+CLI tool to get the schedule of AtCoder contests from https://atcoder.jp/contests.

 ## Installation